 I understand these things.
-I can speak educatedly about them.
+I can intelligibly speak about them.
 I can tell you whether a 40% open rate is good or bad and what it means if your bounce rate is 78%.
 I can tell you how to split test and how to read the results so you know how to best convert people landing on the page.
 I know what colors make people click, what images work, where the images should be on the page, and how much your font size plays a factor in sign ups.

 But I don’t care as much these days.

 And while the only way to have a successful business is to have a healthy balance between caring about the numbers and caring about the work, I’m swaying hard to the left (we’re talking sides of my body here, people).
 To my heart space.
 To the part of me that’s married to my purpose.
 To the work.

 “I want my life to read like a map for anyone who ever wanted to become someone new.”
 Hannah Brencher

 When I stumbled across this quote I exhaled a deep, “this, yes.”

 I want my life to read like a map.
 I want my life and work to be a guide for anyone who ever wanted to live a life and build their work around the things they’re most passionate about.
 The things that matter most to them.
 For anyone who ever had to claw their way out the darkness, fight to find their footing when everything shifted around them, and want to have their voice heard in the midst of the clutter and chaos that surrounds them.

 I want my life — my work — to read like a map.